t-d-k/LibreCrypt/docs/advanced_topics.md

 Before the user's password is used to encrypt/decrypt the CDB, it is processed using PBKDF2 to increase security.

 <P>
 This tab allows the number of PBKDF2 iterations to be set by the user; higher values increase security, but will also increase the amount of time taken to mount the volume.
-This becomes more significant when mounting volumes on a PDA, which typically have slower CPUs.

 <P>
 The default number of key iterations is 2048.